GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 ```dart
 import 'package:flutter/material.dart';
 ```
+### What is the equivalent of React Native `Hello World` app in Flutter?
-Let’s have a look at each of the classes :
+Let’s have a look at the respective codes for `Hello World` :
 ```javascript
 // React Native
 export default class App extends React.Component {